sgarr754/Coffee-Sales-Data/README.md

 Each graph shows the sales of each day in that month.

-The month of May shows missing dates.
-This could be for a number of reasons (no transactions made that day, store closed, broken equipment, etc.)
+The month of May shows missing dates (2024-05-01, 2024-05-04, 2024-05-05).
+Reasons for no record of a transaction could be for a number of reasons (no transactions made that day, store closed, broken equipment, etc.), but was added to showcase missing dates.

 ### October
 <img width="900" height="400" alt="October" src="https://github.com/user-attachments/assets/19691af6-93b8-465d-91c7-bf17e149556a" />